mercylyn/mprogproject/REPORT.md

 ### grouped bar chart ###
 In the grouped bar chart the albums or singles are shown that reached the charts.
-On the X-axis are the years in which the music appeared in the music chart.
-The Y-axis is the number of weeks the music was in the chart.
+On the X-axis are the years in which the music appeared on the music chart.
+The Y-axis is the number of weeks the music was on the chart.
 The colors of the bars indicate a different year.
 Furthermore, it is possible to switch music data: albums and singles.
 By switching the data in the bar chart the data of the bubble chart and donut chart are altered.
 By hovering over the bars a tooltip